- DaVinci Resolve 12.5 User Guide

 How to Do a Green Screen Composite with DaVinci Resolve

 If you are working as a colorist, then there are few chances that you will get a pre-keyed footage for processing.
-Your VFX specialist or editor might have worked upon basic settings and he has brought the green screen shot for your work.
-He will simply send a composite shot to you for color grading.
-If you want to remove that green screen effect then you may need to follow the easy to understand guide as discussed below in this article.
+Your VFX specialist or editor might have worked upon basic settings and brought the green screen shot for your work.
+Though DaVinci Resolve is famous for its color grading abilities, since the software updates, you can now composite green screen video footage using the chroma keying feature in it as well.
+In this article, we will show you how to compositing green screen video footage with DaVinci Resolve and some tips for fine-tuning the result.

 An Easier Way to Make a Green Screen Composite

 If you need a faster and easier service to process green screen videos, then we recommend using Wondershare Filmora.
-Here you can achieve desired results within three basic steps:
+Here you can compositing green screen videos within three basic steps:

 - Simply import your desired media files to software timeline.